Thorpeness Coastal Futures Group

 If this is not supported by the community, the current policy will continue and the range of potential solutions for future management will be more limited.

 It is important to note that a change in policy does not in its self give access to government funding, any further work will require funding to be sourced including from the local community.

-You can comment on this proposed change either through the Thorpeness Coastal Futures Group website www.thorpeness-cfg.org.uk, Suffolk Coastal website (www.suffolkcoastal.gov.uk) or by post (see address below)
+You can comment on this proposed change either through the Thorpeness Coastal Futures Group website www.thorpeness-cfg.org.uk, East Suffolk Councils website (www.eastsuffolk.gov.uk) or by post (see address below)

 The closing date for all comments was 5:00pm Friday 13th December,.

 c/o Bill Parker, Head of Coastal Management